-COMMUTE SHED AND LABOR SHED, 2013
+COMMUTE SHED AND LABOR SHED, 2014

-According to commuting data from the U.S. Census Bureau, the vast majority - about 76% - of workers who live in the region also work within the region.
+According to commuting data from the U.S. Census Bureau, the vast majority - about 76 percent - of workers who live in the region also work within the region.
 However, Southwest Minnesota is a net exporter of labor, having slightly more workers than available jobs; not only drawing in workers from surrounding counties but also having residents drive outside the region to find work.
-In sum, 145,136 workers both lived and worked in Southwest
+In sum, 147,444 workers both lived and worked in Southwest

-Table 5.
-Southwest Minnesota 2013 Inflow/Outflow Job Counts (All Jobs), 2013 Count Share Employed in the Selection Area 183,581 100.0% Employed in the Selection Area but Living Outside 38,445 20.9% Employed and Living in the Selection Area 145,136 79.1% Living in the Selection Area 190,698 100.0% Living in the Selection Area but Employed Outside 45,562 23.9% Living and Employed in the Selection Area 145,136 76.1% Source: U.S. Census Bureau, O nTheMap
+Table 6.
+Southwest Minnesota 2014 Inflow/Outflow Job Counts (All Jobs), 2014 Count Share Employed in the Selection Area 186,100 100.0% Employed in the Selection Area but Living Outside 38,656 20.8% Employed and Living in the Selection Area 147,444 79.2% Living in the Selection Area 194,114 100.0% Living in the Selection Area but Employed Outside 46,670 24.0% Living and Employed in the Selection Area 147,444 76.0% Source: U.S. Census Bureau, O nTheMap

-Minnesota in 2013, while another 38,445 workers drove into the region for work, compared to 45,562 workers who lived in the region but drove to surrounding counties for work (see Table 5 and Figure 6).
+Minnesota in 2014, while another 38,656 workers drove into the region for work, compared to 46,670 workers who lived in the region but drove to surrounding counties for work (see Table 6 and Figure 8).

 Blue Earth County is the largest employment center in the region and was the biggest draw for workers, followed by Lyon, Nicollet, Brown, Nobles, Martin, Le Sueur, and Redwood County.
 Employers in the region both lose and draw workers from the Twin Cities metro area, as well as Minnehaha County in South Dakota, which includes the Sioux Falls Metropolitan Statistical Area.
-In contrast, the region also sends workers out of the region, primarily to larger metro areas including Sioux Falls, as well as the Twin Cities (see Table 6 and Figure 6).
+In contrast, the region also sends workers out of the region, primarily to larger metro areas including Sioux Falls, as well as the Twin Cities (see Table 7 and Figure 8).

-Table 6.
+Table 7.
 Southwest Commuting Data

-Counties outside Counties outside the

-the region that send region that the most

-the most workers workers from inside

-into the region the region travel to
+Counties outside the region that send the most workers into the region Counties outside the region that the most workers from inside the region travel to

 Hennepin Co.
 MN Hennepin Co.
 MN

 Dakota Co.
 MN Ramsey Co.
 MN

-Rice Co.
+Scott Co.
 MN Scott Co.
 MN

-Ramsey Co.
+Rice Co.
 MN Minnehaha Co.
 SD

-Scott Co.
+Ramsey Co.
 MN Dakota Co.
 MN

 Source: U.S. Cens us Bureau, OnTheMap